arushiv/islet_cage/README.md

 $ bash Anaconda3-5.0.1-Linux-x86_64.sh
 ```
 Answer yes to the user agreement; go with the default installation path or specify your own.
 Answer yes to prepend the install location to your PATH.
-Required for analyses computing enrichment of eQTL and GWAS in regulatory annotations, please install [GREGOR](https://genome.sph.umich.edu/wiki/GREGOR) and [fGWAS](https://github.com/joepickrell/fgwas) manually.
-Edit the path to the GREGR.pl script file in `Snakefile_config`.
-For atac-seq, bwa is and bwa hg19 index is needed.
+Please manually install [GREGOR](https://genome.sph.umich.edu/wiki/GREGOR), required to compute enrichment of GWAS in regulatory annotations.
+Edit the path to the GREGR.pl script file in `env/env_vars.sh`.
+For atac-seq, bwa is and bwa hg19 index are to be specified in `env/env_vars.sh`.

 ### Prepare analysis directory
 Clone this repository and change into it.